+LANRICK.
+The muter place be Lanniche mead " A GAME FOR TWO PLAYERS.
 The Game is played on a chess-board, each Player having 5 men; the other requisites are a die and dice-box, and something (such as a coin) to mark a square.
 The interior of the board, excluding the border-squares, is regarded as containing 6 'rows' and 6 'columns.'
 It must be agreed which is the first row and first column.

-1.-The men are set, alternately, on any border-squares.

-2.-The die is thrown twice, and a square marked accordingly, the first throw fixing the row, the second the column; the marked square, with the 8 surrounding squares, forms the first 'rendezvous,' into which the men are to be played.

-3.-The men move like chess-queens; in playing for the first 'rendezvous,' each Player may move over 6 squares, either with one man, or dividing the move among several.

-4.-When one Player has got all his men into the 'rendezvous' the other must remove from the board one of his men that has failed to get in; the die is then thrown for a new 'rendezvous,' for which each Plaper may move over as many squares as he had men in the last 'rendezvous,' and one more.
+Planens set the in interne, 1.
+The men are set, alternately, on any border-squares, they like.
+2 .- The die is thrown twice, and a square marked accordingly, the first throw fixing the row, the second the column; the marked square, with the 8 surrounding squares, forms the first 'rendezvous,' into which the men are to be played.
+3 .- The men move like chess-queens ; in playing for the first 'rendezvous,' each Player may move over 6 squares, either with one man, or dividing the move among several.
+4 .- When one Player has got all his men into the 'rendezvous' the other must remove from the board one of his men that has failed to get in; the die is then thrown for a new ' rendezvous,' for which each Plaper may move over as many squares as he had mon in the last 'rendezvous,' and one more,